hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 By sampling points over surfaces

 output of scanning processes.

-"Point clouds can be seen as a Euclidean-structured data locally when considering a point with respect to its neighborhood (a subset of points) such that the interaction among the points forms a Euclidean space with a distance metric which is invariant to transformations like translation, rotation.
-However, considering the global structure ofthe point cloud, it is an unordered set of points with no specific order which imposes the irregular non-Euclidean nature on the global structure of the data."

 "PointNet [99] is the pioneer in making a direct use oft he point cloud as an input where each ofits